Gilles Simon: 2022: Roland Garros & Paris third rounds, 500th career & 300th hardcourt wins, retirement

 Simon started his 2022 season at the Traralgon International, an ATP Challenger Tour tournament.
 As the top seed, he reached the quarterfinals but lost to 12th seed Jesper de Jong.
 At the Australian Open, where he was competing for the 17th time, he fell in the first round of qualifying to Australian Edward Winter.
 In Montpellier he defeated Lucas Pouille for his 498th match win of his career, after qualifying into the main draw.

-He announced his retirement on social media on 7 May 2022 stating that 2022 will be his last year on the tour.
+He announced his retirement on social media on 7 May 2022, stating that 2022 will be his last year on the tour.

 Ranked No. 158, Simon received a wildcard to participate in the main draw at the 2022 French Open for the 17th time in the past 18 years.
-In the first round he won against World No. 18 and 16 seed Pablo Carreno Busta in a close to a 4 hours five sets match (his 35th of his career) for what was his 499th win on the tour.
+In the first round he won against World No. 18 and 16 seed Pablo Carreño Busta in a close to a 4 hours five sets match (his 35th of his career) for what was his 499th win on the tour.
 He went one step further to reach the third round with a defeat over Steve Johnson in straight sets for his 500th career match win.
 He became the 11th active player to reach this milestone and the 56th overall.

-Simon then lost in the third round to Marin Cilic in what was his last match at Roland Garros.
+Simon then lost in the third round to Marin Čilić] in what was his last match at Roland Garros.

-At the 2022 Moselle Open he defeated David Goffin to record his 502th match win and extend his 22–9 winning record in Metz.
-Ranked No. 195 he received a wildcard to make his 16th appearance in his home tournament, the 2022 Rolex Paris Masters, which was to be the final tournament in his career.
-He won his first round match defeating former world No. 1 Andy Murray in a close to 3 hours match in three tight sets to earn his 503rd win of his 20-year career.
-It was his 300th hard court win in his career, making him the 24th man to reach that milestone in the Open Era, and just the 9th active men’s player.
-In the second round, he managed to beat world No. 11 and ninth seed Taylor Fritz in a three tight sets match that lasted 3 hours and 5 minutes.
-However, he lost in the round of 16 in his final match to world No. 8 Felix Auger-Aliassime finishing his career inside the top 150.
+At the 2022 Moselle Open, he defeated David Goffin to record his 502th match win and extend his 22–9 winning record in Metz.
+Ranked No. 195 he received a wildcard to make his 16th appearance in his home tournament, the Paris Masters, which was to be the final tournament in his career.
+He won his first-round match defeating former world No. 1, Andy Murray, in a close to 3 hours match in three tight sets to earn his 503rd win of his 20-year career.
+It was his 300th hard court win in his career, making him the 24th man to reach that milestone in the Open Era, and just the ninth active men's player.
+In the second round, he managed to beat world No. 11 and ninth seed, Taylor Fritz, in a three tight sets match that lasted 3 hours and 5 minutes.
+However, he lost in the round of 16 in his final match to world No. 8, Félix Auger-Aliassime, finishing his career inside the top 150.